kyungeonchoi/ServiceXforTRExFitter/README.md

 which delivers only needed data based on the TRExFitter configuration file to deliver only data used by TRExFitter interactively. -->

 ## Prerequisites

 - Python 3.6, 3.7, or 3.8
 - Access to an *Uproot* ServiceX endpoint.
 More information about ServiceX can be found at [ServiceX documentation](https://servicex.readthedocs.io/en/latest/)
 - PyROOT

 ## Usage

 ### Prepare TRExFitter configuration

-The following items of TRExFitter configuration is required to modified to be compatible with the library:
+The following items of TRExFitter configuration need to be modified to be compatible with the library:

 - In `Job` block:  `NtuplePaths` has to be `<YOUR JOB NAME>/Data`
 - In `Sample` block: specify NEW option `GridDID` for each `Sample`, where `GridDID` is a Rucio data indentifier which includes scope and name.
 - In `Sample` block: `NtupleFile` has to be the same name as `Sample` name

 An example TRExFitter configuration can be found [here](https://github.com/kyungeonchoi/ServiceXforTRExFitter/blob/development/config/v9fit_simple.config).

+N.B. `Systematic` block is not supported yet (will be supported in the future version)

+N.B.
+Tenary operation in the `Selection` is not supported yet

 ### Delivery of slimmed/skimmed ROOT ntuples
 <!-- ```